VernonNaidoo-Toronto/SCS3250-Group-2-Final-Project/README.md

 #### <a name="lessons_classification">Machine Learning - Classification</a>
 1. Harness useful pandas libraries like Scikit-Learn to create effective prediction models easily.
 2. Analyzing and experimenting with a given dataset to extract the most relevant and effective columns for a knn predict model.
-3. How to modify a given dataset to ensure it works with a knn predict model, e.g. categorical values cannot be used as attributes.
+3. How to modify a given dataset to ensure it works with a kNN predict model, e.g. categorical values cannot be used as attributes.
 #### <a name="lessons_regression">Machine Learning - Regression</a>
 * Our first model, using only a month of data and without relying on the outliers/holidays (January having 1 bank holiday) was lacking precision.
 Even though removing outliers/holidays was assiduous, it was essential in order to obtain a better model.
-* When our team started this project, our initial assumption was that riderships during weekdays would be greatly impacted by weather conditions.
+* When our team started this project, our initial assumption was that ridership during weekdays would be greatly impacted by weather conditions.
 We assumed that people going to work would adapt their behaviour to the weather, and we were wrong.
 It was great to see that analyzing data can contradict initial thought and lead to more informed decisions.

 ### Ideas for Further Study / Next Steps

 #### <a name="next_steps_preparation">Preparation and Cleaning</a>
 * Secure agreement (or employment) with Metrolinx to gain access to unaltered datasets with true values and additional features.
+* Create a second "final" dataset with an alternate shape to enable intraday analysis.
+Transit data would need to retain hourly detail.
+New weather data files with hourly granularity would need to be sourced.
+The analysis would expose an additional level of "hourly seasonality" and enable classification and regression to identify peak periods.
+* Compare actual hourly passenger volumes to **scheduled** train capacity (**planned** arrival times, train length, seat count) to identify service planning optimization opportunities.
+* Comparing actual hourly passenger volumes to **actual** train capacity (**recorded** arrival times, train length, seat count) could reveal opportunities for optimizing service delivery.

-#### <a name="next_steps_analysis">Analysis - BW/VN</a>
+#### <a name="next_steps_analysis">Analysis</a>
-[TEXT NEEDED]
+* Recreate the autocorrelation analysis from first principles to gain a deeper understanding of the result.
+* Assess the real-world relevance of correlation between variables.
+(Why correlate temperature and precipitation?)
+* Find a way to identify the exact intersection between the autocorrelation line and the confidence interval boundaries.

 #### <a name="next_steps_classification">Machine Learning - Classification</a>
 1. Experiment with different distance methods besides Euclidean, which is what Scikit-Learn uses.
-2. Tune the hyperparameters to improve the model performance
+2. Tune the hyperparameters to improve the model performance.
 3. Rescale the attributes using StandardScalar.

 #### <a name="next_steps_regression">Machine Learning - Regression</a>
 * The entire team was curious to know how passenger volumes could be affected during a weather disruption: if it suddenly rains in a summer weekend, would we be able to observe a peak in ridership?
 To do this analysis, an additional output would be required from the Preparation and Cleaning phase.
 We would need to retain the hourly details for both transit and weather and devise a new structure for the analysis.
-* With more granular data, we would also have been able to look at the impact some cultural/social events can have on riderships: Can we predict the peak in riderships the nights the Toronto Raptors are playing?
+* With more granular data, we would also have been able to look at the impact some cultural/social events can have on passenger volumes: Can we predict the peak in ridership the nights the Toronto Raptors are playing?